mike-north/ember-intercom-io/README.md

     appId: null, // <-- REPLACE WITH YOUR INTERCOM.IO app_id
     deferReadinessUntilLoaded: false
-    // ^ Optionally wait until intercom widget is initialized before booting your ember app (false by default) },
+    // ^ Optionally wait until intercom widget is initialized before booting your ember app (false by default)
+    enabled: true, // <-- Setting to false in your testing environment prevents unneccessary network requests (true by default)
+  },
   ...
 };